- Easy access to variety of ski areas

 'Classic' (Les Arcs) ski pass – ½ day and daily rates 19/20:

 1/2 day - €35 children, €43 adults

 Extension to cover La Plagne is €20 per day

 Bourg Saint Maurice Ski School

-Ski school for children is available to book from 3.5 years to 12 years, in BSM, with Ski Collection.
-Children 3.5-4.5 years will go into Club Piou Piou.
+Ski school for children is available to book from 3.5 years to 12 years in Bourg St Maurice with Ski Collection.
+3.5-4.5 year olds will go into Club Piou Piou.
 Children can learn to snowboard from 8 years+.